StarRocks/starrocks/docs/reference/System_limit.md

 - StarRocks does not support modifying column names in tables.

-- By default, an expression can have a maximum of 10,000 children, which can be modified by using `expr_child_limit` in the `fe.conf` file.
+- By default, an expression can have a maximum of 10,000 children.